uzairbaigdev/uzairbaigdev/README.md

 workflows, chat, and account-based tools.

-- 🌱 Learning full-stack development to round out these frontend-heavy projects with proper backend architecture
+- 🌱 Currently learning full-stack development from SMIT to round out these frontend-heavy projects with proper backend architecture
 - 🛠️ Comfortable with responsive layouts (Flexbox/Grid), Firebase Auth & Firestore,
   and REST API integration
 - 📫 Reach me at **mirzauzair448@gmail.com**